background image for sidebar

 Welcome to my homepage, version 2.0.
 Please check back now and then for updated content and new photos.
 Feedback is always appreciated.
 You may email me at andrew-∀-dna.ac (replace "-∀-" with "@", obviously).

-I just moved to Bogotá, Colombia, got married and joined the Universidad de los Andes' Department of Biological Sciences and Instituto de Genética de Poblaciones y Filogeografía.
-I am also a Research Associate (pending) at the Smithsonian Tropical Research Institute.
+I am now in my eighth year at the Universidad de los Andes' Department of Biological Sciences, located in chilly Bogotá, Colombia.
 I specialize in the use of DNA sequence data to understand the evolution of biodiversity at a variety of spatial and temporal scales.
-I use evolutionary genetics to explore the origins of frog communities throughout the Neotropics, with particular attention to the fauna of Panama.
-My current work is focused on phylogeography, which provides a link between population genetics and broad-scale biogeography.
+I use evolutionary genetics to explore the origins of amphibian and reptile communities throughout the Neotropics, with particular attention to the frog fauna of Panama and Colombia.
+My current work is focused on integrating ecological variable into phylogeography, which may help bridge the gaps between ecology, population genetics and broad-scale biogeography.
 My publications in population genetics, phylogenetics, phylogeography, molecular evolution and herpetology are available on my PDFs page.

 And help Save the Frogs!